dfrappart/Terra-AZModuletest/Modules/06-2 SubnetWithoutNSG/readme.md

-# VNet Module
+# Subnet without NSG Module

-## This module deploys a Subnet
+## This module deploys a Subnet without NSG

-As for all Azure resources, a resource group is required to host the storage account which contains the Azure File If it does not exist, it is possible to use another module to create the resource group, or it is possible to reference the Resource Group as a data source.
+As for all Azure resources, a resource group is required.
+If it does not exist, it is possible to use another module to create the resource group, or it is possible to reference the Resource Group as a data source.

-Note: The nsgid parameter in the Subnet resource is deprecated in favor of the deicated resource **azurerm_subnet_network_security_group_association**.
-So using it will generate a warning about the deprecated status.
-However, curently, having only the NSG association will result in a Subnet not associated with its nsg.
-Thus in the module, we have both the subnet and the azurerm_network_security_group_association.
+Note: this module is usefull for subnet such as GatewaySubnet or AzureFirewallSubnet, which should not have a NSG associated.

 ## Option 1.
 Use data source